 It was good to hear from Kaeli.
 From time to time I think of my former students and wonder, “Where are they now?”
-Deb and I haven’t taught a class in a number of years, but it’s really rewarding to see how successful many of these homeschoolers have become:
+I haven’t taught a class in a number of years, but it’s really rewarding to see how successful many of these homeschoolers have become:

 - Medical doctors

 - College graduates in a wide variety of majors including journalism, English, sociology, criminal justice, Middle Eastern studies, photography, communications, art, music, and theater

-- MA and PhD candidates in English, economics, political science, philosophy, psychology, and theology
+- MA and PhD recipients in English, economics, political science, philosophy, psychology, and theology

 In many cases, it’s been over twenty years since I’ve edited their fledgling writing attempts.
 But I’ve also read some of their recent writing.
 And what I see now reflects what I saw in my own son as the post-WriteShop years passed: maturity, knowledge, wisdom, growth.

 You’re Laying a Foundation

-Some of you are just setting out on your journey.
+Some of you are just setting out on your homeschool journey.
 You can’t even begin to imagine that one day your child will write an articulate, coherent thought.
 Others of you have taught WriteShop to several children who are now young adults succeeding in college and the workplace.

 We “veterans” have learned that WriteShop served as a launching place, a training ground for instilling the basics of writing, including concreteness, conciseness, clarity, and sentence variety—skills that many incoming college freshmen lack.

 Take heart.
-You’re teaching your children that writing is more than random thoughts tossed onto paper.
+You’re teaching your children that writing is more than random thoughts tossed on paper.
 You’re helping them learn to use important tools that lay a foundation for future writing—writing that will take shape and mature as their knowledge, life experiences, vocabulary, and thinking skills develop.

 My girls were intuitive writers, easy to guide and easy to teach.
 But I didn’t have much faith that my reluctant 12-year-old son (the WriteShop guinea pig) would be able to write.
 Our journey was hard, and we experienced more than our share of frustration.
 But diligence paid off.
 He’s now a pastor who holds a PhD in theology.
 Writing, once his nemesis, is now a vital part of his life and work.